Shaurav-Vora/Double-precision-converter/README.md

  - Significand precision: 53 bits (52 explicitly stored)

 ### Example
+If you understand how to works skip to
 0 10111001000 1011100100010000000000000000000000000000000000000000

-The first bit is a sign indicator.
+The first bit is a sign indicator, denoted *s*.
-This is followed by an 11-bit exponent, called the characteristic 52-bit binary fraction, called the mantissa.
+This is followed by an 11-bit exponent, denoted as *c*,called the characteristic 52-bit binary fraction, denoted as *f*,called the mantissa.

 The formula used to calculate the floating point number from the 64 bit is as follows:

 ![Math Expression](IEEE_formula.png)

+## Program usage
+Enter the first bit indicating the sign: